rubygems/rfcs/text/0008-gem-contents-api.md

 3. Provide an API for users to access the manifest and load individual files.

 ### Expand the gems

-The volume of traffic at rubygems.org is high enough that we must anticipate and build for high traffic from the start.

-There are many options for exposing gem contents, from on-demand expansion to edge-cached block storage.
-On-demand expansion requires more processing time, whereas the storage requirements for uncompressed gems increases the total storage usage of rubygems.org.

-Given that demand for this feature is unknown, the simplest approach is to expand all (or a subset of all) gems into a new S3 bucket.
-Expanding all gems allows serving content to simply assume that a gems source is available in a consistent way.
-If there is a way to create a subset of gems that covers an acceptable percentage of likely usage (ignoring sufficiently old gems or gems that have not been downloaded recently) then we could avoid storage costs for gem contents that will never be browsed.

-The S3 bucket should be exclusively for expanded gem contents.
-The contents of a gem will never change, so the storage should be treated as read-only except to remove yanked gems.

-Another location should be used for the manifest.
-While file contents will never change, the calculated information inside the manifest may need to be updated as our information about the usage of this feature improves.

-We propose a solution that uses block storage (S3) to store expanded source code.

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: